daniel-molina/visualequation/HACKING.md

 *   If S is a symbol, append S to L.
 *   If S is a block:
     1. Append the lop-S to L, then
-    2. Extend L with the arguments of lop-S, one after another.
+    2. Extend L with the parameters of lop-S, one after another.

 This is a recursive definition that makes sense because subequations are finite.